 Creating an Illusion

 Combine the right lighting with dark or light wood floors and you can appear to magically change the dimensions of your room.
-In general, your vision sees pale colours expand while dark tones contract.
+In general, your vision sees pale colours expand while dark tones contrast.
 If you opt for sophisticated light grey engineered wood floor, it will give a small, compact room a spacious appearance.
 Wall lamps or spotlights strategically placed in a corner will instantly create the illusion that the room is much larger.
 By contrast, dark engineered wood flooring can easily turn a large, open-plan room into a much cosier haven.
 Team it with medium colour tones on the walls and subdued white lighting placed a short distance from the corner and you immediately achieve an optical illusion of a less expansive room length.

 Effects with Sunlight